Benefit Plan Information

 Biological, step and adopted children under age 26 are eligible for coverage under OEBB benefit plans.
 Eligible employees also may obtain coverage for dependent children that are legal wards of the court or that they, their spouses, or domestic partners are required to support.

-Where do we find the provider lists (doctors, specialist, dentists, ophthalmologists and so forth) that are in the Providence and ODE networks?
+Where do we find the provider lists (doctors, specialist, dentists, ophthalmologists and so forth) that are in the Moda network?

-The list of doctors for ODS Health Plans can be found at http://www.odscompanies.com/oebb/members/providers.shtml
+The list of doctors for Moda Health Plans can be found at https://www.modahealth.com/oebb/members/providers.shtml?dn=ods

 I would like to have more details about medical plans than is available in the summaries the ESD provided.
 Will we receive member handbooks at the All Staff Inservice?